croct-tech/plug-js/docs/quick-start.md

 benefit your application.

 The following example demonstrates how the personalization engine uses events to enrich the evaluation context.
-Back on CodePen, update the code with our next example:
+Back on CodePen, update the code with the next example:

 ```html
 <button onclick="updateCart([{id: 'coffee', product: 'Coffee', price: 5}])">